 Retreats / Study Trips / Assemblies

 St. Francis of Assisi Catholic School students in grades 2 through 8 attend annual retreats in order to step away from the routine of day-to-day life and be redirected to what is most important and desired.
 This is a special time of spiritual awareness and preparation for our students.
-Retreats provide the opportunity to develop a warm sense of belonging to the Church, to build relationships with others, and to grow closer to God in a powerful, peaceful atmosphere.
+Retreats provide the opportunity to develop a warm sense of belonging to the Church, build relationships with others, and grow closer to God in a powerful, peaceful atmosphere.
 Retreats are held at the Heart of Jesus Retreat Center, which is run by the Sisters of the Sacred Heart.
-At the retreats, students spend days filled with creative activities, group discussions, quiet time, prayer services, and celebration of the Catholic Mass.
+At the retreats, students spend days filled with creative activities, group discussions, quiet time, prayer services, and the celebration of the Catholic Mass.

 Our 8th graders and their teachers share an incredible experience at the end of the 8th grader’s last year at St. Francis of Assisi by traveling to Divine Word Retreat Center for an overnight retreat.
 There they share memories that will last a lifetime.
 Students experience the powerful love of Jesus through the witness of speakers, friends, nature’s beauty, and of course, through His presence in the Eucharist during Mass.
 Group activities bond the students in celebration and fellowship as they say farewell to their years at St. Francis and look ahead to the next step in their academic and spiritual journeys.